floyd-fuh/C-CPP-Perl-Ruby-Python-Polyglot/README.md

 # C/C++/Perl/Ruby/Python 2/Python 3 polyglot

 A few days ago [a tweet of @takesako](https://twitter.com/takesako/status/998063456279449601?s=20) got me thinking.
 He created a very clever C/C++/Perl/Ruby/Python code polyglot, that will run no matter if it is compiled with a C or C++ compiler first and then run or passed to a Ruby, Perl or Python 2 interpreter directly.
-His tweet be found in [original.c](original/original.c) in this repository and a [compile.sh](original/compile.sh) that runs it.
+His tweet can be found in [original.c](original/original.c) in this repository and a [compile.sh](original/compile.sh) that runs it.

 The first improvement I wanted to do was make it run under Python 2 and 3, as his PoC only works for Python 2.
 That was pretty easy, simply replacing `print'Python'` with `print('Python')`.
 You can find that version in [the python_2_and_3_improvement folder](python_2_and_3_improvement/code.c).